eigerco/axelar-relayer-core/README.md

 ### Using NATS Instead of GCP

+GCP is default backend as it is fully implemented and **SHOULD BE** in production.
+Nats is used as simplified way to support easy development.

-Since GCP is the default backend, you can build with NATS support instead by using build arguments:
+You can build with NATS support by using build arguments:

 ```bash
 # Build with NATS backend